FixKomun/quizzos/README.md

 STUDENT PROJECT

-Frontend by Maja Matijević and Filip Franić
+Frontend by Maja Matijević and Filip Franić,
-Design by Ana Čačija
+Design by Ana Čačija,
-Backend by Josip Blažević
+Backend by Josip Blažević,

 # Getting Started with Create React App